ashdavies/talks/whats-new-in-firebase/index.md

   });
 ```

+^
+Firebase even offers a way to detect your current connection state using the same API for fetching data with the .info/connected reference.

 ---

-## 10MB
+## 10MB Cache

+^
-^ Firebase will reserve up to 10MB by default to cache query results, and will purge this data once it reaches the configured size.
+- Firebase will reserve up to 10MB by default to cache query results, and will purge this data once it reaches the configured size.

-^ Data that is kept in sync however will not be cached.
+- Data that is kept in sync however will not be cached.

 ---

-## Can I change the configured cache size?
+## Can I still change the configured cache size?

+^
-^ You might ask, can I increase the configured cache size to greater than 10MB?
+You might ask, can I still increase the configured cache size to greater than 10MB?

 ---

 ## [fit] No!

+^
-^ The legacy version of Firebase offered the method setPersistenceCacheSizeBytes to override the default configuration cache size,
+- The legacy version of Firebase offered the method setPersistenceCacheSizeBytes to override the default configuration cache size,

-^ but this is no longer available and it would generally be unwise to do so since this can cause application out of memory errors.
+- but this is no longer available and it would generally be unwise to do so since this can cause application out of memory errors.

 ---

-## [fit] Automatic data
-## [fit] synchronisation

-^ Synchronisation remains central to core principles of the Firebase Realtime Database,

-^ meaning that your data is not just synchronised on the one device but across every connected client.

-^ This is massively beneficial when developing cross platform applications,

-^ it means all of your clients are sharing the same realtime database and will automatically received updates with the newest data.

----

-## [fit] Cloud hosted
+## [fit] Cloud Hosted
-## [fit] NoSql database
+## [fit] NoSql Database

+^
-^ Your data is stored in a cloud hosted NoSql database powered by Google,
+- Your data is stored in a cloud hosted NoSql database powered by Google,

-^ being one of the front runners for data indexing and big data infrastructures.
+- being one of the front runners for data indexing and big data infrastructures.

-^ NoSql data structures can provide huge increases to speed and performance but require a different way of thinking when it comes to relational data structures.
+- NoSql data structures can provide huge increases to speed and performance but require a different way of thinking when it comes to relational data structures.

 ---